 In a non-isolated implementation a $10k\Omega$ resistor is connected to the V{DD} supplying the link layer controller to monitor the link's power status.
 In an isolated implementation a square wave with a minimum frequency of 500 kHz can be applied to the LPS pin to indicate the pin is powered.
-If the link is not powered on, the Control I/O's (pins 11,12), Data I/O's (pins 13 - 16) and SYSCLK output (pin 9) are disabled, and the PDI1394P11A will perform only the basic repeater functions required for network initialization and operation.
-This pin is equipped with Bus Hold circuitry.
+If the link is not powered on the Control I/O's (pins 11,12), Data I/O's (pins 13 - 16) and SYSCLK output (pin 9) are disabled, and the PDI1394P11 will perform only the basic repeater functions required for network initialization and operation.